Angel Tube | Map

 Well, you get the idea – this is one special London village.

-The Merrie Islington walk takes place at 10.45 am on Saturday, March 9.
+The Merrie Islington walk takes place at 10.45 am on Saturday, March 9 and at 10.45 am on Sunday, September 15.
 Meet Sue just outside the exit of AngelTube.

 "The best walking tours in London" The London Guide